 - Many houses that sell for more have light blue bathrooms and taupe-colored living rooms.

-Specific Paint Colors by Room to Sell Your House in Council Bluffs
+Specific Paint Colors by Room to Sell Your House in Omaha

-Specific colors work best in certain rooms to sell your house in Council Bluffs, for example:
+Specific colors work best in certain rooms to sell your house in Omaha, for example:

 For your living room, go with light beiges and gray-browns.
 According to real estate experts, “It will help the room feel more cozy and welcoming.
 It also could tack an average of $2,000 to the sale price of your home.”
 They also recommend accenting the beige with a white fireplace and baseboards, as well as using some natural wood accents.